In this section

 Fig 1.
 Nursing Process

-Patient assessments are documented in the relevant flowsheets and must include the minimum ‘required documentation’.
-To ensure required documentation for each patient is complete, use the summary side bar link (EMR Req Doc tip sheet link -- coming soon).
+Patient details are documented in the relevant flowsheets and must include the minimum ‘required documentation’.
+To ensure required documentation for each patient is complete, use the links from the Hub or other sections of EMR (EMR learning resources).

 With the information gathered from the start of shift assessment, the plan of care can be developed in collaboration with the patient and family/carers to ensure clear expectations of care.